doronharitan/autoencoder/README.md

     representation? in this case I compared the latent space representation of AE vs direction tagger (predict rat body angle)

+# Conclusions
+(#add)

 ## In this git you can find:
 - [Convolutional AutoEncoder](#convolutional-autoencoder) - short explanation on what I did and how I used it
+- [visualize change of latent space](#visualize-change-of-latent-space) - short explanation on what I did and how I used it
 - [PCA/UMAP as encoder](#pcaumap-as-encoder) - short explanation on what I did and how I used it
 - [Predict rat body angle](#predict-rat-body-angle) - short explanation on what I did and how I used it
 - [Installation](#installation) instructions
 - [Dataset requirement](#dataset-requirement)
 - How to run the [Train and test modes](#train-and-test-modes) instructions
+- How to run the [visualize change of latent space run mode](#visualize-change-of-latent-space-mode) instructions
 - [Results](#results) of my project

 ## Convolutional AutoEncoder